Personal Immigration

 English language tests are ordinarily valid for a 2-year period and must be from the list of approved test providers.
 The requisite level on a partner extension increases from level A1 to level A2, save for when you are applying for further leave having now entered into your marriage or civil partnership.
 An application for ILR will require evidence of level B1.
 There may be circumstances where it is arguable that reliance can be placed on a test taken more than 2 years before, in the event the qualification was accepted by the Home Office in a previous application and still appears on the approved list.

-If you previously relied on UK NARIC, there will not be a difficulty relying on this again.
-You will need to ensure the correct level was met and assessed.
+If you previously relied on Ecctis (formerly UK Naric), you will need to ensure the correct level was met and assessed.
 Similarly if you relied on qualification from an educational institution in the UK you will be able to produce this again.

 Those nationals of majority English speaking countries set out in Appendix FM will continue to rely on their passport.